 |Iron Mountain LON1||724-729 Dundee Avenue, Slough, SL1 4JU||2019||120,000||15|

-At Colo-X we help colocation buyers with needs from as little as quarter rack up to several racks, 10-20 or perhaps up to 100kW of IT load is a larger deal for us, but we occasionally stray into bigger.
-But the good news for retail colocation buyers is the continued growth of new names amongst the operators focussed on smaller clients and new locations that they are now offering as listed above.
+At Colo-X we help colocation buyers with needs from as little as quarter rack up to several racks.
+10-20 or perhaps up to 100kW of IT load is a larger deal for us, but we occasionally stray into bigger.
+But the good news for retail colocation buyers is the continued growth of new names among the operators focussed on smaller clients, and new locations that they are now offering as listed above.

-Colo-X continues to be extremely active in the dozen or so key colocation ecosystems in the London market (and which I highlighted in my presentation to LINX, as its these facilities where LINX members tend to congregate and connect to each other) and we regularly close business with Telehouse, Equinix and DRT for example, but there is increasing awareness that these usually very expensive facilities are not the only option, especially where the application does not need access to multiple connectivity partners.
+Colo-X continues to be extremely active in the dozen or so key colocation ecosystems in the London market (which I highlighted in my presentation to LINX, as it’s these facilities where LINX members tend to congregate and connect to each other) and we regularly close business with the likes of Telehouse, Equinix and DRT.
+But there is increasing awareness that these usually very expensive facilities are not the only option, especially where the application does not need access to multiple connectivity partners.
 Indeed, even within this specialist part of the market there are still enormous differences in costs for rack space, power, support and especially cross-connects.
-It’s definitely worth doing your homework (or consulting an experienced broker of course) before taking the plunge.
+It’s definitely worth doing your homework (or consulting an experienced broker such as Colo-X) before taking the plunge.

-For colocation buyers who don’t need ecosystem access then there are now a broad range of good quality facilities and operators across the UK market who are totally focussed on supporting retail colocation buyers and indeed many have the ability to offer a combined bundle of colocation, network and crucially, high quality on-site support.
+For colocation buyers who don’t need ecosystem access, there are now a broad range of good-quality facilities and operators across the UK market who are totally focussed on supporting retail colocation buyers.
+Indeed, many have the ability to offer a combined bundle of colocation, network and – crucially –high quality on-site support.
 We typically expect to see non-ecosystem colocation costs at around half the cost of the expensive sites, so again proper market due diligence can be very worthwhile.